kairosdb/kairosdb/src/docs/restapi/QueryMetrics.rst

 **Aggregators**

 Optionally you can specify aggregators.
 Aggregators perform an operation on data points and down samples.
 For example, you could sum all data points that exist in 5 minute periods.

 Aggregators can be combined together.
 For example, you could sum all data points in 5 minute periods then average them for a week period.

 Aggregators are processed in the order they are specified in the JSON.
 The output of one is send to the input of the next.

+See the :doc:`Aggregators documentation<Aggregators>` for a complete list of aggregatorss.

 **Filtering**